 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Newaygo is worth considering.

-As is often the case in a small city, Newaygo doesn't have a public transportation system that people use for their commute.
+Newaygo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newaygo in 2022 was $22,777, which is low income relative to Michigan and the nation.
 This equates to an annual income of $91,108 for a family of four.
 However, Newaygo contains both very wealthy and poor people as well.